Summer Safety Tips for Outdoor Workers

 Highway & Road Construction Work Zone Safety

 Summertime also means it’s roadwork season and that results in a lot more construction workers out on our highways & local roadways.
-In 2016 there were over 630 fatal work zone crashes.
+Work zone fatalities reached a 16-year high in 2020.

 Daily changes in traffic patterns, narrowed rights-of-way, and other construction activities often create a combination of factors resulting in crashes, injuries, and fatalities.